Coastal Carolina Regional Airport Tarmac Delay Contingency Plan

 Coastal Carolina Regional Airport has prepared this Tarmac Delay Contingency Plan pursuant to 49 U.S.C. § 42301.
 Questions regarding this plan can be directed to Andy Shorter at firstname.lastname@example.org .
 Coastal Carolina Regional Airport is filing this plan with the Department of Transportation because it is a commercial airport.

 This plan describes how, following excessive tarmac delays and to the extent practicable, Coastal Carolina Regional Airport will:

 - Provide for the sharing of facilities and make gates available at the airport; and

-The Coastal Carolina Regional Airport has facility constraints that limit the airport's ability to accommodate diverted flights while maintaining safe and secure operations of the facility.
-Therefore, the airport encourages prior contact and coordination except for the cases of in-flight emergencies.
-The facility constraints include the following:
+Coastal Carolina Regional Airport has facility constraints that limit our ability to accommodate diverted flights or maintain the airport’s safe operation and strongly encourages aircraft operators to contact the airport at 252-638-8591, ext 232 for prior coordination of diverted flights, except in the case of a declared in-flight emergency.
+Specific facility constraints include the following:

 - Limited capacity and equipment to accommodate aircraft larger than Group III

 - Limited number of terminal gates

 - Limited aircraft parking and total apron area

 - No on-site CBP/Customs processing areas or personnel